Aequivinius/python-ontogene/README.md

 	* tsv?
 	* also change structure of tagged words to reflect sentence structure

+* Nilsimsa
+	* integrate in pipeline
+	* read up if there's a good way to sort / buckets
+	* other algorithms

 * entity recognition
 	* export function
 		* add sentence number and origin within document (abstract, title) to tsv (like in the script on kitt)